Team-Watermelon/capstone-watermelon/README.md

 # About
-Open is a mobile platform for women+ and partners who are experiencing fertility challenges and who are looking for a supportive community
+Open is a mobile platform for women+ and partners who are experiencing fertility challenges and who are looking for a supportive community.

 ## Key Features
 1. Audio recording, so users can record their story they want to share